Learning to Find Joy Through Gratitude

 When my daughter does one wrong thing or makes one bad choice, she just seems to spiral into multiple bad choices and meltdowns to where you just don’t have anything else you can take away or do to the child.

-It was at the end of one of these very mornings (before 8:30 mind you), that I told my daughter,
+It was at the end of one of these very mornings (before 8:30 AM!), that I told my daughter,

 “Hey, you can choose to keep making bad choices and keep getting in trouble, or you can choose to take a breath, count, take a walk, ( or whatever works for you!), and change your day.
 It’s your choice.
 You are in charge of you.”